 "Mapping the Women of Evangelical Gotham," review of Kyle B. Roberts, Evangelical Gotham: Religion and the Making of New York City, 1783-1860 (University of Chicago Press, 2016) for Religion in American History (2017)

-Book reviews in The Journal of American History and Journal of the Early Republic (forthcoming), The Hudson River Valley Review, American Catholic Studies, and The Journal of Religion, New York History, and Western Historical Quarterly.
+Additional reviews in The Hudson River Valley Review, American Catholic Studies, The Journal of Religion, New York History, and Western Historical Quarterly.

 - HIST 199 History Workshop

 - HIST 211 Women's Rights in U.S. History

 - HIST 213 Women in the City

 - HIST 304 Sex and Sexualities in U.S. History

 - HIST 313 Upstate History